Build a menu with macros

 ]");

-Notice that in this case, the description of a menu item looks is more condense (and easier to read) and it looks like a JSON files.
+Notice that in this case, the description of a menu item is more condensed (and easier to read) and looks like a JSON file.

 { Colors,items=[